brendatreto/Pewlett-Hackard-Analysis/README.md

 ![elegibility](https://user-images.githubusercontent.com/22451540/153691744-53e382f8-6312-429a-a038-f477564d0947.PNG)

-and the results are very similar.
+The results are very similar.
 The company needs to take conscious steps to include more women in the decision making positions and ensure parity.